munezerobagira/challenge/README.md

   - Context API for State managment
   - Playwright for end-to-end testing along with lighthouse
   ### Perfomance
-  - for the opmitimization of an image I have used the next/image which has placeholder and it improve significantly the loading of image by providing small blurred image when the real image is being fetched.
+  - for the opmitimization of an image, I have used the next/image which has placeholder and it improve significantly the loading of image by providing small blurred image when the real image is being fetched.
 This also help in implementing
   - Removing the unncessary dependencies, Using the many dependencies can increase the bundle size
   - Caching has been one way to go improve the perfomance of the website for second time load.
 PWA can also be used.
+  - I have performed the testing using the lighthouse -

 After making research on the end-to-end testing, I decided to use the playwright as it provides many options fo testing different browser environmment.
-And the system was expect

 ## Code source